 Advantages of a Conventional Business Loan

-Traditional business loan lenders use a straightforward mechanism when issuing loans.
+- Easier Approval Process Traditional business loan lenders use a straightforward mechanism when issuing loans.
 They gauge the historical business stands, current cash flow, and future financial projections.
 Hence, the approval is fast, depending on your loan status.

-As opposed to SBA loans, where the government gets involved, conventional loans are based on an agreement between the borrower and lender.
+- No Government Maximums Unlike SBA loans, where the government gets involved, conventional loans are based on an agreement between the borrower and lender.
 Hence, business owners can qualify for a loan with no government maximum restrictions.

-Banks and other potential lenders are also in business; hence there is minimal restriction on the purpose of the business loan.
+- Variety of Possible uses Banks and other potential lenders are also in business; hence there is minimal restriction on the purpose of the business loan.
 SBA loans have various forms of loan applications that cover for specific needs of a particular business.

 Disadvantages of Conventional Business Loans

-In comparison with SBA loans, traditional business loans have a higher interest rate.
+- High Credit Score Requirements Conventional business loans have high requirements, like a high credit score.
+This may not apply to most businesses, such as new and small businesses.
+Higher Interest Rates Compared with SBA loans, traditional business loans have a higher interest rate.
 This could be quite hauling to small businesses that do not have high-profit margins.